davebiagioni/news-bias-classifier/docs/README.md

 If you're curious about the specifics of the pipeline, check out [this Git repo](https://github.com/davebiagioni/news-crawler).
 Suffice it to say, after letting the job run continuously from December 2016 through April 2017, I was able to pull down ~75k labeled news articles of which over 40k are specifically about U.S. politics.
 Ideally, this number would be in the 100k+ range, but this is the best I could do given my time and budget :)  And, it turns out, it's enough to do something cool with!

 I tried to make the crawl class-balanced, and got pretty close.
 The final data set has 107 different domains, 30 of which have over 100 samples.
 You can view domain counts and relative frequency in [this table](data/domains.md).
-A ranked list of lemmatized vocabulary words, including their total counts, can be viewed [here](data/vocab-116080.csv).
+A ranked list of the top 1000 lemmatized vocabulary words, including their total counts, can be viewed [here](data/vocab-1000.csv).
+The complete list is (here)[data/vocab-116080.csv].

 ## Preprocessing